Lama Aria Drolma

 If you would like to attend Mindfulness Meditation sessions in person or learn more, please visit our website at RubinMuseum.org/meditation.

 About the Speaker

-Lama Aria Drolma has been studying and practicing Tibetan Buddhism since 2008 and is trained in the Dharma Path program of progressive stages of meditation and contemplation for serious practitioners offered by Kagyu Thubten Choling monastery.
-She teaches at the monastery’s affiliated centers, at the Hindu Samaj Temple, and the Cultural Center and Jain Temple in Poughkeepsie.
+Lama Aria Drolma has been studying and practicing Tibetan Buddhism for over 10 years.
+She is trained in the Dharma Path program of progressive stages of meditation and contemplation for serious practitioners offered by Kagyu Thubten Choling monastery.
+Lama Aria Drolma teaches meditation worldwide, offers corporate meditation programs, and is also invited as a keynote speaker at universities and other organizations.
 Lama Aria Drolma is a graduate of a traditional Tibetan Buddhist retreat spanning three years and three months, which is an advanced, completely cloistered, intensive meditation training program.
-She attended Mumbai University in India and graduated with a B.A. in sociology.
-She also does volunteer work for several nonprofit organizations, including fundraising for breast cancer and HIV/AIDS-related issues.
+She attended Mumbai University in India and graduated with a B.A. in sociology, and is trained in computer programming from NIIT, India.
+Lama Aria Drolma also actively volunteers as a fundraiser for breast cancer research and supports several nonprofit organizations.